Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Entropy-conservative DGSEM discretization

 The discrete scheme is obtained by multiplying the governing equation by test functions of degree $N$, integrating by parts on each element, and evaluating the resulting integrals using an LGL quadrature rule with $N+1$ nodes on the reference interval $\xi \in [-1,1]$.
 This procedure leads to the semi-discrete formulation

-where $J$ is the element Jacobian, $\omega_i$ are the quadrature weights, $D_{ij}=l'_j(\xi_i)$ is the differentiation matrix derived from the Lagrange basis and $\vec{f}^*_{(i,j)}$ is the numerical two-point surface flux, and $\vec{f}^\mathrm{vol}_{(j,i)}$ is the volume numerical two-point symmetric flux.
-Moreover, the differentiation matrix satisfies the summation-by-parts (SBP) property
+where $J$ is the element Jacobian, $\omega_i$ are the quadrature weights, $D_{ij}=l'_j(\xi_i)$ is the differentiation matrix derived from the Lagrange basis\revA{, $\delta_{ij}$ is the Kronecker delta function,} $\vec{f}^*_{(i,j)}$ is the numerical two-point surface flux\revA{,} $\vec{f}^\mathrm{vol}_{(j,i)}$ is the volume numerical two-point symmetric flux\revB{, $\vec{f}_i = \vec{f}(\vec{u}_i)$} \revA{ and the indexes $R$ and $L$ refer to the right and left neighboring nodes of the adjacent elements, respectively.} Moreover, the differentiation matrix satisfies the summation-by-parts (SBP) property